Variable coherence model for free-electron laser pulses

 Next, we investigate the coherence width's effects on the number of sub-pulses contained within a given VCM pulse.
-Figure~\ref{fig:NumStats} compares how the average number of sub-pulses depends on the coherence width across all parameter sets and in both the (a) frequency and (b) time domains.
+Figure~\ref{fig:IntensityNumberStats} (c,d) compares how the average number of sub-pulses depends on the coherence width, simulated across all parameter sets and in both the (c) frequency and (d) time domains.
 In all cases, we see that the average number of sub-pulses is maximized at zero coherence width.
 Then, we find that increasing the coherence width results in the average number of sub-pulses monotonically decreasing towards one, just like we would expect from a fully-coherent pulse.
 In the FLASH and LCLS-I cases, we further find that the decrease follows an exponential law.
-Like for the sub-pulse intensities of figure~\ref{fig:IntMeans}, we see that the distributions of sub-pulse numbers narrow with increasing coherence width -- see the shaded areas at $\pm1$ standard deviation around the average.
+Like for the sub-pulse intensities of figure~\ref{fig:IntensityNumberStats} (a,b), we see that the distributions of sub-pulse numbers narrow with increasing coherence width -- see the shaded areas at $\pm1$ standard deviation around the average.